Kristinita/KristinitaPelican/content/IT-articles/How-to-get-current-…-in-Sublime-Text.md

 ![Color scheme and theme](https://i.imgur.com/nwNgLkR.png)

 !!! hint
-	Also, some parameters contains in [*Preferences.sublime-settings*](https://www.sublimetext.com/docs/3/settings.html) and *stTheme* files. [*stTheme*](https://stackoverflow.com/a/19582360/5951529) highlight and stylize regular expressions and another elements in input areas of your [“Find”, “Find in Files” and “Replace panels”](https://www.sublimetext.com/docs/3/themes.html#elements-panels).
+	Also, some parameters has in [*Preferences.sublime-settings*](https://www.sublimetext.com/docs/3/settings.html) and *stTheme* files. [*stTheme*](https://stackoverflow.com/a/19582360/5951529) highlight and stylize regular expressions and another elements in input areas of your [“Find”, “Find in Files” and “Replace panels”](https://www.sublimetext.com/docs/3/themes.html#elements-panels).

 	![stTheme](https://i.imgur.com/icfjatQ.png)